vwchu/vagrant-config/README.md

-# Vagrant Box
+# Vagrant VM configuration tool

-A small tool for specifying and configuring a multiple machine environment using the virtual machine management and automation tool, Vagrant, from a YAML file.
+A small tool for specifying and configuring a multiple machine environment using the virtual machine management and automation tool, Vagrant, from a YAML or JSON file.

 ## Usage

-To create or configure a single or multiple virtual machine environment, create a `vagrant.yml` based on the documentation and example provided in the `vagrant.doc.yml` file.
+To create or configure a single or multiple virtual machine environment, create a `vagrant.yml` based on the documentation and example provided in the [`vagrant.doc.yml`](vagrant.doc.yml) file.
 Once the YAML file is configured, execute the command: `vagrant up [vm]` in the terminal.

 To create a packaged virtual machine, once the YAML file is configured, execute the command: `bash vagrant_box.sh [vm]` in the terminal.
 Outputs the